Title

 Republic Act No. 7278 amends the Boy Scouts of the Philippines (BSP) to strengthen its volunteer and democratic character, define its powers and purposes, and establish the President of the Philippines as the Chief Scout.

-The primary purpose is to promote, through organization and cooperation with other agencies, the ability of boys to do useful things for themselves and others; to train them in scoutcraft; and to inculcate patriotism, civic consciousness and responsibility, courage, self-reliance, discipline, kindred virtues, and moral values as practiced by boy scouts.
+To promote, through organization and cooperation with other agencies, the ability of boys to do useful things for themselves and others; train them in scoutcraft; and inculcate patriotism, civic consciousness and responsibility, courage, self-reliance, discipline, and kindred virtues and moral values, using the method commonly used by Boy Scouts.

-The President of the Philippines is designated as the Chief Scout of the Boy Scouts of the Philippines.
+It repeals the old Section 4 and replaces it with a new rule: the President of the Philippines shall be the Chief Scout of the Boy Scouts of the Philippines.

-The Board includes one charter member elected by the National Council, regional chairmen elected by local scout councils, the Secretary of Education, Culture and Sports, the National President of the Girl Scouts of the Philippines, one senior scout each from Luzon, Visayas and Mindanao, twelve regular members elected by the National Council, and at least ten but not more than fifteen additional members from the private sector elected by the Board itself.
+The Board consists of: (a) one charter member elected by the National Council; (b) regional chairmen elected by representatives of local scout councils in their region; (c) Secretary of Education, Culture and Sports; (d) National President of the Girl Scouts of the Philippines; (e) one senior scout each from Luzon, Visayas, and Mindanao elected by senior scout delegates from local councils; (f) twelve regular members elected by the National Council; and (g) at least ten but not more than fifteen additional private-sector members elected by the members of the National Executive Board at the organizational meeting of the newly reconstituted Board.

 Analyze Cases Smarter, Faster